redmix-run/redmix/docs/docs/graphql.md

 ### GraphQL Armor Configuration

-[GraphQL Armor](https://escape.tech/graphql-armor/) is a middleware that adds a security layer the Redmix GraphQL endpoint configured with sensible defaults.
+[GraphQL Armor](https://escape.tech/graphql-armor/) is a middleware that adds a security layer the Cedar GraphQL endpoint configured with sensible defaults.

 You don't have to configure anything to enforce protection against alias, cost, depth, directive, tokens abuse in GraphQL operations as well as to block field suggestions or revealing error messages that might leak sensitive information.